idle-meerkat/sdevwiki-fork/ACL-Configuration.md

 TC flower rule (ACL rules) is deleted based on delete criteria provided by user.
 For example, to delete all rules with given priority, use the following command:
 `$ tc filter del dev sw1p1 root prio 1`

 If there are multiple rules in qdisc with the same priority, then the specific rule can be deleted by handle qdisc-id.
-For example, delete rule with priority 1 and handle 0x2:
+For example, to delete rule with priority 1 and handle 0x2:
 `$ sudo tc filter del dev sw1p1 root prio 1 handle 0x2 flower`

 **NOTE**: Use `tc filter show dev sw1p1 root` command to determine which handle to use.

 To delete all rules from a specific qdisk, use the following command: